 - What is it for

-This licence grants permission to erect or hang a banner over the public highway.
+This consent grants permission to erect or hang a banner over the public highway.

 - Who can apply

 - Before you apply

 The consented banner shall not advertise any event product or business that is of a commercial nature without the relevant planning permission required for advertisements.
 Any such wording or logo size and content shall also be agreed with the Highway Authority or its Agent.
 Banners of a purely advertisement or commercial nature are not permitted.

 The precise location where the banner/bunting is to be erected must be stated.
 Alternatively, the applicant can supply a plan which clearly identifies the location where the banner/bunting is to be erected.

 The consent will only be granted to the individual or firm making the application.
 It cannot be transferred to any other person or firm.